Resende-Lab/Peixoto_2023_Simulation_based_decision/README.md

 ### Contents

-**Parental_update folder**: This folder contains the script for running the first question of the manuscript: which is the best strategy to update the crossing block at each cycle?
+**1.Parental_update folder**: This folder contains the script for running the first question of the manuscript: which is the best strategy to update the crossing block at each cycle?

 Four scenarios were implemented: